ramonn76/HardCloud/index.md

 The following example shows the syntax that was adopted.
 The HARPSIM keyword indicates that the execution will be permoformed by the emulator.
 Optionally to HARPSIM, there is the HARP keyword that instructs the HardCloud to generate code for the real HARP instead of the emulator.
-The map(:to) clausule indicates the data that will be sent to the accelerator, while the map(:from) indicates the data that will be get from the accelerator as a result. the module clausule(loopback) indicates the bitstream to configure the FPGA.
+The map(:to) clause indicates the data that will be sent to the accelerator, while the map(:from) indicates the data that will be get from the accelerator as a result. the module clause(loopback) indicates the bitstream to configure the FPGA.

 {% highlight C %}